Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

-The constraints on the susceptibility matrix in Eq. \eqref{on-cond} and Eq. \eqref{off-cond} mean that the energy minima of Eq. \eqref{egsmin} can only be achieved for the nuclear spin system at ordering vectors, ${\bf Q}_n$, where there is a degeneracy in the eigenvalues of the susceptibility matrix.
+The above constraints on the susceptibility matrix mean that the energy minima $E_{min}$ can only be achieved for the nuclear spin system at ordering vectors, ${\bf Q}_n$, where there is a degeneracy in the eigenvalues of the susceptibility matrix.
 From Fig. \ref{fig:eigen} we see that, within the Brillouin zone of the triangular Bravais lattice, this only occurs at the Brillouin zone center, the $\Gamma$ point, and the Brillouin zone corners, the $W$ points.

 The flat band of the susceptibility leads to each individual high-symmetry point being a minimum of equal energy.
-Extra exchange interactions in a real material that are not nearest neighbor Heisenberg in nature and (weakly) break the flatness of this band will only have the effect of selecting one of these minima by lowering it with respect to the others.
-As long as these extra exchange interactions are weak they will not move the minima from the high-symmetry points as these will remain the positions where a true spin expansion as in Eq. \eqref{eigenexp} can be performed and hence the only positions where the lower bound for the ground state energy in Eq. \eqref{egsmin} can be achieved.
+Extra exchange interactions in a real material that are not nearest neighbour Heisenberg in nature and (weakly) break the flatness of this band can have the effect of selecting one of these minima by lowering it with respect to the others.
+As long as these extra exchange interactions are weak they will not move the minima from the high-symmetry points as these will remain the positions where a true spin expansion as in can be performed and hence the only positions where the lower bound for the ground state energy can be achieved.

+For our example we chose the nuclear spins so that they lie directly on the sites of the electron spins that form the kagome lattice.
+If the lattice of nuclear spins was not the same as that of the spin liquid, therefore holding a different set of symmetries to the slRKKY interaction, the presence of the flat band makes it likely that more complicated structures might be stabilised.\cite{dom:2008}

-\section{Orderings of the Nuclear Moments at Energy Minima}
+\subsection{Orderings of the Nuclear Moments at Energy Minima}

-To obtain the orderings that correspond to the energy minima found in Sec. \ref{LutTis} at the high symmetry points we must analyse the eigenvectors of the susceptibility matrix at the ordering vector ${\bf Q}_n$, the eigenvectors tell us the relative angle between the three spins of the unit cell.
-As a result of considering individual sites of the unit cell the orderings differ between the high-symmetry points of the extended Brillouin zone.
+To obtain the periodic orderings that correspond to the energy minima at the high symmetry points we must analyse the eigenvectors of the susceptibility matrix at the ordering vector ${\bf Q}_n$, these eigenvectors tell us the relative Fourier-space angle between the three spins of the unit cell.
+As a result of considering individual sites of the unit cell the orderings must be calculated in the extended Brillouin zone.
 This extension is required because the Brillouin zone of the underlying triangular lattice does not include the complete information for structures which take into account individual sites of the kagome lattice.